TakuyaHiraoka/Dropout-Q-Functions-for-Doubly-Efficient-Reinforcement-Learning/README.md

 ## Results

-The experimental results (records of returns and estimation errors) are created under the code/runs directory.
+The experimental results (records of returns and estimation errors) are created under ``runs'' directory.

 ## Update
 2022/01/15 Add agents implemented on the top of REDQ original codebase.